mohanad1213/PSA/src/Assessment/ModularMonolithDoctor/ModularMonolithDoctor.Startup/README.md

 this project is just entry point for our api and modules

 ## 1) Doctor Availability module (layered architecture)

-Using layered architecture consist of 3 layers
+Using layered architecture consist of 3 layers we use DI here as part of ASP.NET MVC .NET 8 Framework

 1. Presentation Layer (API Layer client can call this layer)
 2. business layer
 3. data access layer

 ## 2)

+## Shared

+Shared project any module can access